CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 This guy with his back to us, we will be seeing him again soon.

 "Total chaos out there, mate!"
-I remember the reaction of an Australian beer-drinker to a television replay of the Calcio Storico in a Florentine bar decades ago.
+I remember the reaction of an Australian beer-drinker to a television replay of the Calcio Storico in a Florentine bar ages ago.

 (Photo Lyle Goldberg)